Skip to main content

 Why your usual 4-day split breaks down in July

 If your spring program was an upper-lower-upper-lower split with a fifth optional accessory day, you built it around a recovery assumption that summer quietly violates.
-Schoenfeld 2016 meta-analysis (Sports Medicine) on training frequency established that hypertrophy outcomes scale with weekly volume, and that frequency matters mostly as a vehicle for distributing that volume across recoverable units.
+Schoenfeld 2016, a meta-analysis in Sports Medicine, established that hypertrophy outcomes scale with weekly volume, and that frequency matters mostly as a vehicle for distributing that volume across recoverable units.
 That works cleanly when each session is roughly equivalent in quality.
 In a heated environment, sessions three and four of the week are systematically lower quality than sessions one and two, because heat strain accumulates with incomplete overnight recovery.

 The practical failure mode is this: lifters keep the four-day schedule but each session degrades.
 Sleep is worse because the bedroom is warmer (more on this below).
 Appetite drops in the heat, so protein intake slips.
 By Thursday, the lifter is training a deficit they did not budget for, and the fourth session of the week becomes net-negative — junk volume that costs more in recovery than it returns in adaptation.
-Galloway and Maughan's classic 1997 study in the Journal of Sports Sciences on environmental temperature and prolonged exercise capacity showed an almost two-fold drop in time-to-exhaustion when ambient temperature climbed from 11 C to 31 C. The mechanism in a strength context is different, but the directional finding holds: heat compresses your capacity to do work.
+Galloway 1997, in Medicine & Science in Sports & Exercise, on environmental temperature and prolonged exercise capacity showed an almost two-fold drop in time-to-exhaustion when ambient temperature climbed from 11 C to 31 C. The mechanism in a strength context is different, but the directional finding holds: heat compresses your capacity to do work.

 The dehydration multiplier on barbell work

 Even mild dehydration — a 2 percent loss of body mass through sweat — measurably reduces strength performance.
-Judelson and colleagues (2007, Sports Medicine) reviewed twelve studies on hydration status and resistance exercise and reported decrements in maximal strength, power, and high-intensity endurance at this threshold.
+Judelson 2007 reviewed the hydration-and-performance literature in Sports Medicine and reported decrements in maximal strength, power, and high-intensity endurance at this threshold.
 For an 85 kg lifter, 2 percent is 1.7 kg of sweat loss.
 That happens in a single warm session without dedicated hydration.

 Re-thinking the summer week (3-day full body or 4-day split with deload)